Atmospheric entry: Ablative

+Carbon phenolic

+Carbon phenolic was originally developed as a rocket nozzle throat material (used in the Space Shuttle Solid Rocket Booster) and for reentry-vehicle nose tips.

 The thermal conductivity of a particular TPS material is usually proportional to the material's density.
 Carbon phenolic is a very effective ablative material, but also has high density which is undesirable.

+The NASA Galileo Probe used carbon phenolic for its TPS material.

 If the heat flux experienced by an entry vehicle is insufficient to cause pyrolysis then the TPS material's conductivity could allow heat flux conduction into the TPS bondline material thus leading to TPS failure.
 Consequently, for entry trajectories causing lower heat flux, carbon phenolic is sometimes inappropriate and lower-density TPS materials such as the following examples can be better design choices:

 Super light-weight ablator

 SLA in SLA-561V stands for super light-weight ablator.
 SLA-561V is a proprietary ablative made by Lockheed Martin that has been used as the primary TPS material on all of the 70° sphere-cone entry vehicles sent by NASA to Mars other than the Mars Science Laboratory (MSL).
 SLA-561V begins significant ablation at a heat flux of approximately 110 W/cm2, but will fail for heat fluxes greater than 300 W/cm2.
 The MSL aeroshell TPS is currently designed to withstand a peak heat flux of 234 W/cm2.
 The peak heat flux experienced by the Viking 1 aeroshell which landed on Mars was 21 W/cm2.
 For Viking 1, the TPS acted as a charred thermal insulator and never experienced significant ablation.
 Viking 1 was the first Mars lander and based upon a very conservative design.
 The Viking aeroshell had a base diameter of 3.54 meters (the largest used on Mars until Mars Science Laboratory).
 SLA-561V is applied by packing the ablative material into a honeycomb core that is pre-bonded to the aeroshell's structure thus enabling construction of a large heat shield.